 RAYMOND GOMEZ is an artist/sculptor and an architect/planner.
 His art work has paralleled his architectural career of over 40 years with projects throughout the United States, Europe, the Middle East, China and the Americas.
 Gomez paints from his experience as an architect, expressing structural forms and context drawn from his architectural designs.
 His paintings reflect a range of subjects, differing techniques, primarily in acrylics and oils, and a range of collages and other mixed media.
 His sculpture includes work in steel, wood, plastic, brass, bronze and copper.

 He was born in Ft.
-Worth, Texas, studied at Texas A&M University, where he received two undergraduate degrees.
-Additional coursework in design included summers at Rice University and the University of Oklahoma.
-He moved to New York City to study in the mid 60s where he received a Master of Science degree in Urban Design from Columbia University.
+Worth, Texas, and studied at Texas A&M University where he received two undergraduate degrees in architectural design and construction sciences.
+Additional coursework in design included summers at Rice University in Houston, Texas and at the University of Oklahoma in Norman, Oklahoma.
+He moved to New York City in the mid 60s where he earned a Master of Science degree in Architecture and Urban Design from Columbia University.

 THE ARTIST’S STATEMENT

 As an artist, I am drawn to express structural forms and movement in the composition of my work.
 I paint an illusion of motion, energy, speed and perhaps turbulence.
 My work is painted in a representative context, however I distort the realistic subject to reflect my vision of it.